 While you don’t have to dress head-to-toe in gray, subtle color choices blend best into crowds and make it easier for you to move unnoticed.

 Ideally, you will want to keep any tactical gear concealed.
 This means packing your pockets and bags strategically to allow for quick access to key items.
 Reflective objects and bright colors will draw visual attention so ensure items such as your knife are tucked inside your clothing or bag, not hanging from your belt.

 Avoid having any reflective materials or highly visible colors on your clothing and accessories, as well as any large text or memorable insignia.
 Any focal points can draw attention to you and hinder your attempts to blend in.

-If possible, carry an additional item with you that can change your look instantly, such as a hat, sunglasses, or jacket, as this can be quite helpful.
+If possible, carry an additional item with you that can instantly change your look, such as a hat, sunglasses, or jacket, as this can be quite helpful.
 If someone does happen to peg you as a target, you can use the item to slip under their radar as they scan for you in a crowd.

 One last word of caution – be mindful of the way you smell.
 Yes, smell.
-Believe it or not, scent is a major memory trigger, so when trying to blend in, try not to have a noticeable scent about you.
+Believe it or not, scent is a major memory trigger, so try not to have a noticeable scent about you when trying to blend in.